 What are my options for giving?

 You will be offered a pledge card with several options: (a) all at once, (b) over 5 years, and (c) other timing that you propose.
 For those who pledge over 5 years, the church office will send a reminder each year.
-Payments may be by check to “Calvary Church, United Methodist,” with a memo line that says “Calvary Church Centennial Campaign” or just “CCCC.”
+Payments may be by check to “Calvary Church” with a memo line that says “Calvary Church Centennial Campaign” or just “CCCC.”
 We will be happy to accommodate other payment methods or schedules.
-If needed, contact the church office or Jim Bode from Trustees to discuss (firstname.lastname@example.org).
+If needed, contact the church office to discuss.

 How should I decide how much to give?